-Note: There were 19 families from Newfoundland involved and their departure was likely caused by the French attack on Newfoundland and subsequent capture of St. John’s in June of 1862.
-The French were drive out in Sept 1862 which is is likely why they wanted to return.
+Note #1: There were 19 families from Newfoundland involved and their departure from Newfoundland was likely caused by the French attack on Newfoundland and subsequent capture of St. John’s in June of 1862.
+The French were drive out in Sept 1862 which explains why they wanted to return.

 |Thomas NEWELL||Joseph & Hannah||HOGGINS||bap Nov 4 1763||Married 1759, his surname ?NOWEL.|